Total positive influence domination on weighted networks: Results

-We used another NetworkX method \verb"powerlaw_cluster_graph" to create graphs that result in approximate power-law degree distribution and high average clustering (we used parameters $n=5000, m=50000$, $0.8$ for probability of triangles)\cite{Holme:2002}.
-These graphs are denoted with \emph{PN}.
+We used another NetworkX method \verb"powerlaw_cluster_graph" to create networks that result in approximate power-law degree distribution and high average clustering (we used parameters $n=500$, $m=10$ random edges for each node, $0.8$ for probability of triangles)\cite{Holme:2002} again without genuine community structure.
+These networks are denoted with \emph{PN}.